 Greek-style pasta (Pastichio)

-Treat yourself to a tasty local cuisine known as the Pastitsio or the Greek Lasagna, which is a creamy and cheesy baked pasta.
-While it is a pasta dish, this one is made from a traditional large and tubular pasta such as the Penne or Bucatini and not lasagne noodles.
+Treat yourself to a tasty local dish known as the Pastitsio or the Greek Lasagna, which is a creamy and cheesy baked pasta.
+While it is a pasta dish, this one is made from traditional thick pasta, like the Bucatini and not lasagne.

 - Cheese-filled peppers

 I highly recommend that you try out this dish.
-This traditional cuisine is made from hand-picked peppers and stuffed with fetta cheese.
-Ensure you order a glass of wine to give the meal that extra delightful taste.
+This traditional appetizer is made with hand-picked peppers and stuffed with feta cheese.
+Don’t forget to order a glass of wine to give the meal that extra delightful taste.

 - Zucchini salad

-Enjoy a Greek-style Zucchini salad from Adamas most popular restaurant: ‘Hanabi.’
+Enjoy a Greek-style Zucchini salad from Adamas most popular restaurant the ‘Hanabi.’
 This restaurant is known for its friendly service and delicious servings.
-This salad is made from sliced Zuchinni whisked with pepper, crushed garlic, lemon juice and olive oil.
+This salad is made with shredded Zuchinni whisked with pepper, crushed garlic, lemon juice and olive oil.